erwincarlogonzales/meal-plan-app/README.md

 4. Deliver clean, reusable, and scalable code.
 5. Use the latest AI tools (ChatGPT4o, o1, and Claude 3.5 Sonnet, Oppus)

-ISSUES ⛔
-1. Text is mirrored (backwards) after user input on android. desktop, and IOS are working fine.
-(I can't figure out how to fix it.)

 ---

 ## License 📜